LeanKit's step-by-step guide on how to find and view your existing card connections.

 Different editions of LeanKit include different connection abilities:

-- Advanced and Premium Edition accounts can connect to cards on the same board, and cards on multiple other boards.
+- Advanced and Premium Edition accounts can connect to multiple parent and child cards on the same board and multiple parent and child cards on multiple other boards.

-- Select Edition accounts can connect to cards on the same board, and to cards on one other board.
+- Select Edition accounts can connect to a single parent card and multiple child cards on the same board and to a single parent card and multiple child cards on one other board.

 - Lite and Standard Edition accounts cannot connect cards.

-There are two ways to view connected cards:
+There are three ways to view connected cards:

-- You can view connections from within a parent card via the Child Cards tab.
+- You can view connected child cards from within a parent card via the Child Cards tab.

 - You can view connections directly on your board via the context menu.